Fire-Sale/academic-kickstart/content/authors/admin/_index.md

 ~~I am applying for PhD programs starting from fall 2022.~~

 I am looking for a full time job now.
 If you are interested, please take a look at my latest [resume](files/cv.pdf).
 For more personal projects, you can visit my [GitHub](https://github.com/fire-sale).
-# Recently, I also begin to maintain a [website](https://gaofan.gitbook.io/paper-notes/) for notes of papers that I've read and plan to read.